Drivers face losing licence over roadside eye-tests

 Three police forces are spearheading the crackdown which will see drivers tested on their vision during routine roadside stops.

-If stopped, drivers will be asked to read out the licence plate of another car from 20 metres (66 yards) away, with failure to do so potentially resulting in the driver having their licence revoked immediately.
+If stopped, drivers will be asked to read out the licence plate of another car from 20 metres (65.6 feet) away, with failure to do so potentially resulting in the driver having their licence revoked immediately.

 Thames Valley, Hampshire and West Midlands police forces plan to test every driver they stop in the initiative which has been backed by Brake and Vision Express.